Bwian/tbr/README.md

 _:logo_     - logo pathname.
 Defaults to the logo.jpg in the tbr gem

+_:original_ - original filename.
+Used for log messages if uploaded file uses an anonymous temporary filename

 Raises ArgumentError along with usage message if first argument isn't a String or subsequent arguments aren't Hash elements.

 Raises IOError if the input file doesn't exist.